 Qualitative market research interviews are still done traditionally, although there is growing adoption of new technologies and processes through the use of innovative software and platforms.

-Competitive interviews and Business to Business (B2B) Interviews
+Competitive Intelligence and Business to Business (B2B) Interviews

 Although often difficult at the initiation due to lack of databases and secondary materials to identify the proper respondents, once professional and personal connections are established, most Southeast Asians are often open, helpful, and eager to share information with another professional.

 Panel Providers have increased their coverage in the region, with the growing demand for market entry, industry landscape, and competitive studies.
 The best sources still remains memberships in professional, social, religious, and practice groups.